david-spies/checksum-extractor/README.md

 <b>Checksum Hash Extractor</b>

-Written in python and utilizing Tkinter for the GUI, the Checksum Hash Extractor provides an easy and seamless way to extract the hash from .exe and .iso files.
+Written in python and utilizing Tkinter for the GUI, the Checksum Hash Extractor provides an easy and seamless way to extract the hash from .exe, .iso, and .msi files.
-The hash extracted can then be compared to the SHA-256 or SHA-512 hash provided by software companies to verify a legitimate signature match.
+The hash extracted can then be compared to the SHA-256, SHA-512 or MD5 hash provided by software companies to verify a legitimate signature match.

 <b>Prerequisites</b>